Heat and humidity grip East Coast as Midwest gets reprieve

 Nearby, Jack Ogten was among a steady stream of tourists milling around outside the White House.
 Undeterred by the stifling heat, the resident of the Netherlands joked he’d lost about 22 pounds (10 kilograms) from sweating after just one day of sightseeing.

-In New York City, where all eyes were on the power grid even before the hot weather following a Manhattan blackout last weekend, electricity company Con Ed reported roughly 27,000 customers were without power as of Sunday evening because of scattered outages, the vast majority in the boroughs of Brooklyn and Queens.
+In New York City, where all eyes were on the power grid even before the hot weather following a Manhattan blackout last weekend, electricity company Con Ed reported roughly 50,000 customers were without power as of 10 p.m.
+Sunday because of scattered outages, the vast majority in the boroughs of Brooklyn and Queens.

 Con Ed said it reduced voltage by 8% in those areas to maintain service as repairs are made and asked those customers to turn off non-essential appliances to conserve power.